ofiryaish/ASE-TM/README.md

 ## References and Acknowledgements

-We thank the authors of [SEMamba](https://github.com/RoyChao19477/SEMamba) for their contributions.
+We thank the authors of [DeepASC](https://github.com/mishalydev/DeepASC) for their contributions to acoustic path simulation and for re-implementing baseline models.